-Rules and conditions
+Rules and Conditions

-2) The organising committee and its associate officials reserve the right to amend and modify the rules and other governing regulations that has been previously published without prior warning in the running, judging, and awarding of marks/scores in all categories of the competition.
+2) The organising committee and its associate officials reserve the right to amend and modify the rules and other governing regulations that have been previously published without prior warning in the running, judging, and awarding of marks/scores in all categories of the competition.
 However, the strictest discretion will be exercised to ensure that any amendments and modifications will not put any participants of the competition at a disadvantage.
-In case of disputes in any of the events the Chief Referee's decision is final after consulting with the Organising Committee if required.
+In case of disputes in any of the events, the Chief Referee's decision is final after consulting with the Organising Committee if required.

-- RoboCup Junior Soccer rules and additional information can be found at http://www.robocupjunior.org.au/soccer.
+- RoboCup Junior Soccer rules and additional information can be found at robocupjunior.org.au/soccer.
 Please note that there will be no separate soccer leagues (Novice and Open) - unlike the State and National Competition, CQJRC will run only one soccer league.

-Local rule modifications and clarifications (for 2018)
+Local rule modifications and clarifications

-- 2.1.5 Floor coverings only permitted in the Novice division.
-Experienced and Open divisions are not permitted any floor / stage coverings for their performances. - Within the CQJRC event, we will allow floor coverings in this category.
+- Within the CQJRC event, we will allow floor coverings in this category.

 - 3.2.2 Music is to be supplied as indicated by the organisers of the event.
 It should be high quality, clearly labelled with the team name, school, title, and contain only the music for the team’s performance on it - Within CQJRC - will prefer that all music be provided on a USB device.
 If this is not an option, please notify the organisers prior to the competition event.

-- Within the Open Rescue Line Category, there will be only one victim to rescue and there will be no "contaminated empty rescue capsules without a Victim".
+- Within the Open Rescue Line Category, there will be only one victim to rescue and there will be no "contaminated empty rescue capsules without a victim".

 - There will be no drop zones implemented for all categories of rescue.

 - Teams can restart as many times are they like and no penalties (loss of points) will be applied.